litvem/T11_Schedule_Handler/README.md

   }
 }
 ```
->Example Initial Schedle request and Interval to be removed from the intervals map
+>Example Initial Schedule request and Interval to be removed from the intervals map
 ```
   {
     "from": "2022-12-03",